vibinex/repo-profiler/README.md

 # Repository Profiler Action
-> An action to create a metric-based profile from your repository metadata 🚀
+> An action to add context to your pull requests by gathering git commit history 🚀

 ## Usage